 The Groups subsection displays a timeline of the person's history with groups, as well as a grid view of all the groups the person is involved with.
 The grid lists important facts like the type of group, the individual's role in the group and the date they were added to the group.

 Schedule Toolbox

-The schedule toolbox is used to update and display information that intertwines with the group scheduler.
-Each person will have their confirmed and requested schedule, their preferences and a sign up button.
+The schedule toolbox displays three tabs that intertwine with the group scheduler.
+Each person will have their confirmed and requested schedule, their preferences and a sign-up tab.